primeqa/primeqa/examples/lfqa/README.md

     --num_partitions_max 50000 \
 ```

-### 4. Create the Query Files for the ELI5 Dataset
+### 4. Create the Query Files for the KILT-ELI5 Dataset

+The query files are used by the retriever to search the index for supporting documents.
+Since the KILT-ELI5 dataset has a large number of examples, we recommend creating multiple query files that can be used to perform the search in parallel.

 ```
 python examples/lfqa/create_ir_queries_from_dataset.py \